cogment/cogment-doc/src/cogment/cogment-api-reference/python.md

 Return: None

-[1]: cogment/cogment-api-reference/cogment-yaml.md
-[4]: concepts/glossary.md#actor-class
-[5]: concepts/glossary.md#observation-space
-[6]: concepts/glossary.md#action-space
-[7]: concepts/glossary.md#observation
-[8]: concepts/glossary.md#action

 ## cogment.DatalogSession(ABC)

 Abstract class containing session data and methods necessary to manage logging of trial run data.
-An instance of this class is passed as argument to the datalog callback function registered with `cogment.Server.register_datalog`.
+An instance of this class is passed as argument to the datalog callback function registered with `cogment.Context.register_datalog`.

 `trial_id`: *str* - UUID of the trial managed by this instance.